echogarden-project/echogarden/README.md

 * Word-level timestamps for all synthesis and recognition outputs
 * Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods
 * Advanced subtitle generation, accounting for sentence and phrase boundaries
-* Can transcribe speech in any one of 98 languages, translated directly to English, and produce near word-level synchronized subtitles
+* Can transcribe speech in any one of 98 languages, translated directly to English, and produce near word-level synchronized subtitles for the translated transcript
-* Attempts to improve TTS pronunciation accuracy on a few engines and languages: adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a rule-based model) and user-customizable phonetic lexicons
+* Attempts to improve TTS pronunciation accuracy for a few engines and languages (currently only implemented for English dialects): adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a custom rule-based model) and user-customizable pronunciation lexicons
 * Internal package system to auto-download and install voices, models and other resources, as needed
 * Other features include: language detection (both for audio and text), voice activity detection and speech denoising

 ### In development

 * Background worker
-* WebSocket server API
+* WebSocket-based server and API
-* Browser extension.
-Integration with the Web Speech API
+* Browser extension (for TTS only), including integration with the Web Speech API, and an advanced page reader enabling real-time narration of any page content, with live word highlighting
+* New, high-accuracy text language classification model (own work)

 ### Planned, but not yet

+* Text enhancement, adding breaks to improve phrasing of synthesized text, as well as adding missing punctuation to recognized transcripts, if needed
+* Web-based UI
 * Real-time, streaming speech recognition

-* Web-based GUI frontend
+### Maybe

 * Browser port for a subset of the API (in particular for the offline TTS models and their dependencies)

 ## Installation